-Professor Michael Amitay received his D.Sc. in Aerospace Engineering from the Technion, Israel Institute of Technology in 1994.
+Professor Michael Amitay is Professor and James L. Decker '45 Endowed Chair in Aerospace Engineering and Director, Center for Flow Physics and Control (CeFPaC) at Rensselaer Poilytechnic Institaute.
+He received his D.Sc. in Aerospace Engineering from the Technion, Israel Institute of Technology in 1994.
 He was a post-doctoral fellow at the University of Arizona from 1994-1996.
 From 1996 until 2003 Dr. Amitay was at GA Tech where he held several positions the latest was Senior Research Engineer.
 He joined the faculty of the Mechanical, Aerospace and Nuclear Engineering Department in the summer semester of 2003.
 Professor Amitay's research interests are focused on active and passive flow control techniques and their applications in aerodynamics (airfoils, bluff bodies and mini and micro Unmanned Aerial Vehicles).
 Another research topic includes the application of flow control to particle-laden flows and sprays with applications in medical engineering (specifically in micro-dentistry).

 Additional Program Support: Design/Build/Fly is a student club from the School of Engineering that designs, builds, and flies remote-controlled airplanes and participates in national competitions representing Rensselaer aeronautical engineering students.
 Members from this club participate as teaching assistants during this summer program.

 Residential Cost is $1835.00.
 There is a $425.00 non-refundable deposit required in order to reserve your spot in the program, once the student is academically accepted.
-This cost includes room and board, program materials, residential events and programs, and any academic related materials.
+This cost includes tuition, program materials, room and board, and all residential activities.
 Check-in will be on Sunday afternoon prior to the start of the program and Check-out will be on Friday, after a final presentation.

-Accepted students will receive information regarding accommodations, arrival/departure times, and full program details upon registration.
-Please note that all students will be required to submit health and medical information before arrival on campus.
+Accepted students will receive inormation regarding accommodations, arrival/departure times, and full program details upon registration.
+Please note that all students will be required to submit health and medical information (including immunization records) before arrival on campus.
 All residential students must possess medical insurance.

 Registration Information: Accepted students should register as soon as possible after admission.
 A link will be provided to you upon your acceptance.